BenRaz123/fdu_notes/notes.typ

 )

 - Mixing incorrectly is fatal

-== Explain the application of serology in typing whole blood

 - @ch15[Serology] is used to test for A-B-O
     - To test, only antiserum-A and antiserum-B are needed
 - $+$ means agglutination, $-$ means no agglutination